This lesson introduces the AP CSP Create Performance Task (Create PT)

 Submission

-Submit your exit ticket response (and optional homework ideas if assigned) to the appropriate dropbox.
+Submit your exit ticket response (and the optional extension notes if assigned)